Ibrahim Badshah, 2024

 A 2025 recipient of the Oregon Literary Fellowship, I’ve also earned grants and residencies by the Bread Loaf Environmental Writers’ and Translators’ Conferences, the Spring Creek Project, Hypatia-in-the-Woods, and the Oregon State University President’s Commission on the Status of Women.
 I hold an MFA in creative writing from Oregon State University, where I was awarded the university’s graduate prize in nonfiction, and a BA in comparative literature from Brown University.

 I write a lot about obsessions.
-Some of my own, at the moment: the history of professional wrestling, the intersection of nature and performance, and Superfund sites.
+Some of my own, at the moment: the history of professional wrestling, the movie Possession, and toxic-waste sites.

 Want to work together?
 You can reach me at katherine.e.cusumano[at]gmail.com.